-- Some of our pupils at St. George's have medical conditions that require us to make special arrangements for them, or to take some extra care.
+• Some of our pupils at St. George's have medical conditions that require us to make special arrangements for them, or to take some extra care.
 To do this, Medical Care Plans are compiled with parents, detailing the child's needs and the type and level of support required for their day to day care.
 Plans outline how access to trips etc. will be made and what action will be required in any emergency situation.
-Plans are reviewed with parents annually, or more frequently if the child's situation changes. - Copies of Medical care plans are available in each classroom and all relevant staff working with the child are aware of the procedures that need to be followed. - Some children requiring very close care or regular monitoring of their medical conditions, may access some medical needs funding. - Children with medical needs will not automatically be recognised as having SEND, but some may have a disability.
+Plans are reviewed with parents annually, or more frequently if the child's situation changes.

+- Copies of Medical care plans are available in each classroom and all relevant staff working with the child are aware of the procedures that need to be followed. - Some children requiring very close care or regular monitoring of their medical conditions, have medical care plans issued directly by clinicians.
+Some children may access specific medical needs funding. - Children with medical needs will not automatically be recognised as having SEND, but some may have a disability.
 The school will comply with its duties under the Equality Act of 2010. - Some children with medical needs may also have SEND and together these needs will be met in line with the SEND Code of Practice 2014.